 Afternoon tea, cooking, fine dining, listening to jazz and the taste of good scotch were the simple, refined pleasures Harry enjoyed until the end.
 He was meticulous in his dress and manners.
 His closet’s organization, a thing of beauty.
 Harry loved reading historical fiction, history and traveling to civil war battle fields.
 He collected ceramic bears, looked forward to exercising and connecting with his YMCA friends and, most certainly, enjoyed a lively political discussion; his intelligence, integrity and fair-mindedness always on display.
 Harry enjoyed spending time with his grandchildren and fondly recalled visits to the zoo when they were younger.

 In addition to his parents, he is predeceased by his brother Martin Venker in 2012

 Harry is survived by his wife Susan Venker, brother Steven Venker (Linda); his two children, Stacey Venker (Toni Pomerene) and Adam Venker (Michelle), and step daughters Nicola Rivera (Richard), Laura Allard, and grandchildren Brad and Jack Rivera, and Dustin, Samantha, Joshua and Wyatt Allard, niece Deanna Venker (Sam Dotson), nephew Craig Venker (Stephanie), grandnephews Owen and Sam Venker, grandnieces Delaney and Julia Venker.

 A memorial service celebrating Harry’s life will be held in early September.

-In lieu of flowers, memorials may be made in his memory to the American Heart Association.To send flowers to the family of Harry Venker, please visit Tribute Store
+In lieu of flowers, memorials may be made in his memory to the American Heart Association.To send flowers to the family or plant a tree in memory of Harry Venker, please visit Tribute Store